Hi, I’m Jamie.

 In May 2020, I started a weekly Tuesday newsletter called Proof of Learning.

-Proof of Learning is a weekly recap of my (not so) intellectual curiosity.
-Each week I share a short email on 5 thoughts and 1-2 books.
+Proof of Learning is an occasional recap of my (not so) intellectual curiosity.

 - There are few links.
 It’s not a weekly curation newsletter.